woocommerce/facebook-for-woocommerce/.github/PULL_REQUEST_TEMPLATE.md

 ### Changelog entry

 <!-- Add suggested changelog entry here.
 For example: -->
-> Fix / Tweak / Dev - Remove duplicate visibility meta entries from postmeta table
+> Fix / Dev / New - Remove duplicate visibility meta entries from postmeta table
 <!-- See [previous releases](../../releases) for more examples. -->